abonilla1/super-hero-party/README.md

 https://super-hero-party.herokuapp.com/

 ## This is a full-stack web-based application that allows a user to manage a collection of super heros/ action heros across multiple universes.
-## This application is rendered using:
+## The Technologies used for this application are:
  * Javascript
  * Node.js
  * Express.js